-Thomas Koester, Human Factors Expert, Maersk Drilling
+Thomas Koester, Human Factors Specialist, Maersk Drilling

 The Seven Safety Leadership Expectations: Davide Scotti, Head of HSE Culture, Communication and Training, Saipem

-Why is it fundamental for HSE teams to keep focusing on safety leadership and offer opportunities to organisational leaders to be exposed to intrinisc values?
+Why is it fundamental for HSE teams to keep focusing on safety leadership and offer opportunities to organisational leaders to be exposed to intrinsic values?
 What are the key safety leadership expectations that each leader should work on in order to effectively contribute to the shape of a mature safety and just culture?

-Leadership and Culture is the Foundation to a More Successful Implementation of Human Performance: Chris French, Business Development Executive – Europe, Middle East & Africa, the REACH Group
+Leadership and Culture is the Foundation to a More Successful Implementation of Human Performance: Chris French, Business Development Executive – Europe, Middle East & Africa, The REACH Group

 Critical to the success of Human Performance is for leaders to develop a culture where people trust each other and feel supported, encouraged and comfortable to speak-up on issues, admit mistakes and willing to make suggestions for improvement.
 Human Performance is about utilising the expert knowledge of the worker to develop proactive solutions to make the work environment more robust or resilient to compensate for potential mistakes and errors while creating a learning organisation that will drive efficiency.